 Have a plan

 Most of us only have so much money to work with at any given time.
 Your basic obligations are usually pretty straightforward, but it can be difficult to decide how to prioritize everything that comes after, wants and needs can get blurred, and savings can take a back seat when financial stress sets in.
 Not to worry, that’s what planning is for!
 We’ll get to budgeting in a sec, but for now, you’ll want to map out broad long-term goals, such as paying off high-interest student loans, saving toward a home, planning an exotic vacation, or treating your family to a great experience.
 Don’t forget your working self in those goals, either — maybe you want to launch a business, or retire early.
 Now, find realistic milestones you can attain monthly.
 Write down your goals so they become tangible and can remind you of what you need to accomplish.
+We made a handy worksheet to help you write your goals out.
 By identifying those core values and objectives, you’re well on the way to caring for yourself, while caring for your money.

 A word on cleaning up financial shrapnel before attacking new goals: You may have large credit card balances, high-interest student loans, past-due payments on accounts, charge-offs, or other issues to address.
 There’s no shame in these things.
 They’re real-life money issues that happen to real people — even people you know; they just don’t usually show up on their social media feeds.
 In this situation, practicing financial self-care means removing this albatross so you can swim toward greater financial health (and you can reward yourself with small self-care indulgences as you reach your milestones).